eranbeeri/user1info/README.md

 # user1info
 JavaScript code to test automatically response's body for user #1

-Attached 3 files: JavaScript code (which I used in Postman), Json file (exported from Postman), HTML report file.
+Attached 3 files: JavaScript code (which I used in Postman), Json file (exported from Postman), HTML report file (created with Newman).

 I used Postman to create the call request to the relevant endpoint.
 I wrote the tests in Postman's "tests" tab (for the relevant EP) using JavaScript.